2-009-Green-2024/firmware/README.md

     **NOTE:** make sure the .wav files are recorded at/exported with a sample rate of 44.1 kHz.
 If you get an error about the sampling rate, you can drop your `.wav` file into **Audacity** (https://www.audacityteam.org) and export it with the proper sampling rate
 3. Go into your terminal and type `chmod 755 wav2sketch`.
 This lets you execute the file from terminal.
 4. To run the file, type `./wav2sketch` and press enter.
 You should now see files of the format `AudioSample-SampleName` ending in `.cpp` and `.h` respectively.

+**If you're on windows:**
+This page is marked as obsolete, but it has instructions on how to use `wav2sketch` that may still be useful.
+I'm on mac so I'm not sure how updated they are: https://www.pjrc.com/teensy/td_libs_AudioPlayMemory.html

+**Finally,**

-5. Go into the `.h` file and add the contents of your `.cpp` file.
+Go into the `.h` file and add the contents of your `.cpp` file.
 Only add the super long `const unsigned int` variable

 ```
 #ifndef SAMPLENAME_H